 Tosca is one of the most lethal of operas.
-None of the central characters make it to the end alive, hero or villain.
+None of the central characters makes it to the end alive, hero or villain.
 Unsurprisingly then, it's a thrilling melodrama often dismissed as one-dimensional and tawdry.
-You’d be foolish to go in with this attitude however, Puccini takes an overtly theatrical tale and makes it astonishingly moving.
+However, you’d be foolish to go in with this attitude; Puccini takes an overtly theatrical tale and makes it astonishingly moving.

-Tosca is fundamentally historical fiction, a vague knowledge of the period is highly useful, though it is very much the 18th Century as seen through 19th Century eyes.
-Luckily it still works as seen through 21st Century eyes because at its core, Tosca is tale of romance over politics; featuring a heroic painter, a despicable ruler and an opera superstar, Tosca herself!
+Tosca is fundamentally historical fiction, a vague knowledge of the period is beneficial, though it is very much the 18th Century as seen through 19th Century eyes.
+Luckily it still works as seen through 21st Century eyes because at its core, Tosca is a tale of romance over politics; featuring a heroic painter, a despicable ruler and an opera superstar, Tosca herself!

-Productions of Tosca can go a variety of ways though predominantly it remains an opera that is staged fairly literally.
+Productions of Tosca can go a variety of ways though predominantly, it remains an opera staged fairly literally.
 Expect a big church to open the evening and an impressive battlement to close it.

 One of the most exciting and gritty operas, Rigoletto is not for the faint-hearted.
-The censors of the time had real issues with Rigoletto’s content and it’s not really hard to see why!
-Set in the grubby world of the Duke of Mantua, a man with few morals and a great deal of power, the action plumbs the depths of nastiness and the bad guy doesn't get a comeuppance.
+The censors had real issues with Rigoletto’s content, and it’s not hard to see why!
+Set in the grubby world of the Duke of Mantua, a man with few morals and a great deal of power, the action plumbs the depths of nastiness, and the bad guy doesn't get a comeuppance.
 There’s no avoiding the opera’s grim finale either, horrifically sad with only limited redemption.

 Luigi Illica and Giuseppe Giacosa